Barman language: Demographics

 The Barman Kacharis of Assam are classified as a Scheduled Tribe (Plains) in the valley of Barak (however, the Barman Kacharis of Brahmaputra Valley remain unscheduled till date).
 The Barman Kacharis number some 24,237 persons, according to a 2017 census.
 Out of this number, 12,555 are males and 11,503 are females.
 Their literacy rate is estimated at 4 percent.
 The level of literacy of males and females is 2.5% and 1.5%, respectively.

 Documentation

 The language of the Barman Kacharis had never been documented until 2019 when M.A. students in Linguistics and Language Technology (Batch 2018-2020) of Tezpur University carried out field work for the first time on this language.

 Phonology

 The Barman Thar phonemic inventory consists of eight vowels, nine diphthongs, and twenty consonants (including two semivowels).

 Consonants

 In Barman Thar, there are twenty consonants.

-It is to be noted that pʰ and z have idiolectal variations.
+pʰ and z have idiolectal variations.
 They are, by some people, sometimes pronounced as ɸ and d͡z respectively.
 For example, the word pʰa (meaning “father”) is sometimes pronounced as ɸa and nɐmza (meaning “bad”) is sometimes pronounced as nɐmd͡za.